spurll/spellbook/examples/omnibus.md

 * black memory of rhipidistian
 * 7 grains stamen of willow, chopped
 * 5 drams seed of pine
-* prisine essence of mandrake
+* pristine essence of mandrake
-* prisine hope
+* pristine hope

 ### Directions